dkbay/godus/README.md

 # Godus
-Somethiing the NSA would be proud of.
+Something the NSA would be proud of.